-I am amazed to say that I love this crustless pumpkin pie.
+I am amazed to say that I love this healthy, paleo crustless pumpkin pie!

 You see, I’m not a huge fan of pumpkin pie.
 I find the texture of many pumpkin pies wet and jiggly, the flavor overwhelmingly spicy.

 This crustless pumpkin pie is different.
-It’s more of a classic pumpkin pie, although it’s milder and creamier.
+It’s a classic pumpkin pie, but it’s milder and creamier.
 It’s definitely not jiggly, which to me is a big plus.
-It’s also gluten free, and can be very low carb if you’re willing to use sugar alcohols (but I use honey).
+It’s also paleo and gluten free.

 - 1 teaspoon coconut oil for pan